click on photo to go back

 "It rained nearly all the time," Dick once related, "but I had a wonderful time.
 We went through Brittany and on to Heidelberg and through the Black Forest.
 We saw Hitler in Munich - it was 1936, and there was quiet a bit if stuff going on then.
 He was riding down the street in an open car, accompanied by a lot of storm troopers.
 They had a big Nazi flag in front of the monument for the Unknown Soldier, and all the Germans, as they went past, would salute and say, 'Heil Hitler!'
 They didn't insist that tourists do the same, but they expected you to.
 We didn't, and if dirty looks could kill you, I wouldn't be telling about it now.
 We had a distinct feeling that the sooner we left after that, the better it would be, and we wasted no time about it."

+Home again, Dick felt that he had to get to work at something, and he chose selling - not because he thought he'd like it, but because he knew he'd hate it!
 "You see, in New England," he explained, "you get this thing - that if you hate something, you should do it.
 I couldn't imagine anything worse than selling magazines from door to door, so that's what I decided to do!
 I remember being in Bedford at the time the World Series was on.
 I walked into a store one day where a lot of the townspeople were clustered around the radio listening to the ball game, and started my spiel.
 They all turned around, glaring at me and yelled, 'Shut up!'
 I was no good at this magazine stuff, so I soon gave it up.
 Then I sold coal and oil - until I ran out of friends.
 I couldn't make a sale to any but friends."

 For three years he worked for the Gorham Silver (Ware) company.
 During this period, Dick and his whole family - mother, father, brother and sister - began working with the Providence Players, doing everything from scene shifting to playing small parts.
 This was all in the spirit of fun, and still Dick never considered acting as a way to make a living.

-In 1940 a chance trip (trying out for a newspaper job) through Tiverton, R.I. introduced him to theater.
+In 1940 while trying out for the job of a newspaperman for Newport News, he was sent to cover a story at a nearby stock company.
+This chance trip through Tiverton, R.I. introduced him to theater.
 He visited a friend Bert Hughes there who was the director of a group known as The Shoestring Players.
 The company was desperate for a juvenile lead for a new offering entitled The Princess and the Hitchhiker, and Dick was persuaded to take the role. " I didn't know a thing about acting, but when we ended up with a profit and had fun doing it, I knew right then and there that acting was the profession for me," he said.
 The Shoestring Players were organized on a co-operative basis, so in addition to acting, Dick served a general handy man behind the scenes.
 The show was presented in the town hall.
 Admission was sixty cents, and when a handsome profit was rolled up, Dick got a new slant on the theatrical business and decided to stick with it.

 But he was determined to begin at the beginning, and forthwith enrolled with the Tamara Daykarhanova Dramatic School in New York, where he spent two and a half years acquiring a thorough grounding in the fundamentals of acting, speech, dramatic technique, diction, posture.
 He also did a few soap operas on the radio to help the exchequer.

 When he was doing summer stock in New Jersey, his affections with his wife estranged in more ways than just vocational.
 Eugenia took her baby boy to live with Hart in Manhattan for a while, but she was back in Providence before his first birthday, seeking a divorce.
 A year and a half later she married Jonathan Rawson.